-Property owners have a legal responsibility to ensure their premises are reasonably safe for visitors and guests.
-When they fail to uphold this duty, serious injuries can occur.
+Property owners have a legal responsibility — known as a duty of care — to ensure their premises are reasonably safe for visitors and guests.
+When they fail to uphold this duty of care, serious injuries can occur.
 California’s premises liability laws hold negligent property owners accountable when they fail to maintain safe conditions.

 At Hulburt Law Firm, our experienced San Diego premises liability attorneys are dedicated to helping injured victims seek justice.
 Below, we’ll explain a property owner’s duty of care, how liability is determined, and what steps you can take if you’ve been injured due to unsafe property conditions.